⭐ Updated 2026 Costs & Permits

 The Annapurna Base Camp trek is Nepal's most beloved intermediate trek — a stunning journey into the heart of the Annapurna Sanctuary, a glacial amphitheatre completely ringed by 7,000m+ peaks.
 The route passes through terraced rice fields, bamboo forests, rhododendron groves, and the famous hot springs at Jhinu Danda before reaching the awe-inspiring base camp at 4,130m.

 The teahouse infrastructure is excellent — you'll sleep in comfortable lodges every night with menus offering pizza, pasta, and dal bhat.
-No tent or camping required.
-Hiring a guide is strongly recommended for safety and trail navigation.
-A porter will dramatically improve your trekking enjoyment.
+No camping required.
+Hiring a guide is strongly recommended and a porter will dramatically improve your enjoyment.
+Altitude sickness is possible above 3,500m but far less severe than the Everest region.

 🗓️ Sample 12-Day Itinerary